pdp10/simqueue/readme.txt

 		we obtain
 			(a)  =  [SUM ( t(k) ) for k = 1 to n ] / n      for n --> infinite (the low of the great numbers)
   4) A triangular stochastic variable for input time:
-     	"The maximum service time" is a misure of the maximum time registered for a service.
+     	"The maximum service time" is a measure of the maximum time recorded for the service.
-     	Infact this is the b parameter for the triangular casual variable T(a,m,b), where (a,b) is the interval in which there is the function of density for the variable and m is the mode ("the most common (the mode) service time").
-The interval (a, b) is (0, b) because at least no client is served (so a is 0).
+     	In fact this is the b parameter for the triangular casual variable T(a,m,b), where (a,b) is the interval in which there is the function of density for the variable and m is the mode ("the most common (the mode) service time").
+The interval (a, b) is (0, b) because at least one client must be served (so a is 0).
 The mode m is the greatest value assumed by the density function of the triangular stochastic variable.
-	As in the previous note, the averange service time (b) follows the same rule as for (a).
+	As in the previous note, the average service time (b) follows the same rule as for (a).
-	Let be the user [24]:
-		x[24] = 69.80473426491487 ,
+	As example, let us consider user [24]: x[24] = 69.80473426491487 ,
 		y[24] = 150.0365004617665 ,
 		z[24] = 160.93758814506594 .